 Why are the Painted Hills so colorful?

 Oregon’s Painted Hills are a lesson in stratigraphy.
-Say what?

 Stratigraphy is the study of rock layers to see determine the relationship to a geological time scale.